Rawe21/web-roblox-hub/README.md

 # how to use it
-just download everything (keep everything as it is) and open the "index.html". if you want to add your own game, you can read the code as it has comments and everything
+just download everything (keep everything as it is) and open the "index.html". if you want to add your own game, you can read the code as it has comments and everything if you dont understand how it works then blame the creator (which is AI)

 # how does it work
 when you press the game that you want to play, it will open a page with image, description and play button, it takes description and etc from the image value so you dont need to type 100 line of codes for 1 game